-While eLearning software usually works on mobile devices, it’s frequently clunky and a poor experience for a user.
+While eLearning software usually works on mobile devices, it’s frequently clunky and offers a poor experience for a user.
 This makes it much less effective for learning and helps explain why it’s common to see sub-20% course completion rates.
 However, microlearning is perfect for use on mobile devices: they’re ubiquitous, microlessons can be distributed via the cloud, their touchscreens allow for interactive (and therefore, engaging) lessons and they’re powerful enough to use elaborate software templates.
 This means that microlearning lessons which appear on mobile devices should be designed first and foremost to work on mobile devices – making for a much better learning experience.
 Using employees’ own devices also means they can also learn in their own time and at their own pace, further increasing effectiveness.

 3. Rapid authoring tools

 Traditional eLearning course creation sees lengthy course content created over a time-span of weeks and frequently by isolated instructional designers who have little stake in the game.
 It means that courses are often difficult to update and course designers have little ability to see how effective their course has been.
 This is especially true if courseware has been created by a dedicated courseware company charging a subscription for access to content: this off-the-shelf content comes on a one-size-fits-all basis and frequently includes outdated references, case studies and such like – it represents the lowest common denominator in terms of non-personalised content.